iExecBlockchainComputing/katacoda-scenario/hello-world/step2.md

 You can see your new deployed dapp in  : https://explorer.iex.ec in the "last dapp registrations" tab.

-# I deploy the app iexec network
+# I deploy the app in iexec network
 First login to iexec network with your ethereum address and obtain an access token

 `iexec account login`{{execute}}